-Casinos, racetracks, lotteries and other gaming organizations all must follow the laws as laid out by their governing province or territory.
-Where you are in Canada determines what type of gambling is legal or not and what age you must be to participate.
+Casinos, racetracks, lotteries, and other gaming organizations all must follow the laws as laid out by their governing province or territory.
+Where you are in Canada determines what type of gambling is legal or not and at what age you must be to participate.

 All legal gambling is regulated by the provinces and territories and therefore the available types of gambling differ across the country.

 A certain amount of illegal gambling goes on in Canada by way of private betting houses, non-government-regulated video gaming and lottery machines, and online gambling, which poses an ongoing challenge to Canadian authorities.